EzyWebwerkstaden/Docs/docs/guidlines/html-css.md

 #### Semantic naming

 We should name our classes on what they do and not a color or what css it contains.
+For example
-For example `.confir-button` is fine , but not `.red-button`
+ `.confirm-button` is fine , but not `.blue-button`